L3MON4D3/LuaSnip/DOC.md

   	specified above).
   If `then` is not given, the `then`-value depends on what was specified as the `condition`:
-    * pattern: Simply the return value from the `match`, eg. the entire match, or, if there were capture groups, the first capture group.
+    * pattern: Simply the return value from the `match`, e.g. the entire match, or, if there were capture groups, the first capture group.
-    * function: the return value of the function if it is either a string or a table (if there is no `then`, the function cannot return a table containing something other than strings).
+    * function: the return value of the function if it is either a string, or a table (if there is no `then`, the function cannot return a table containing something other than strings).
     * lambda: Simply the first value returned by the lambda.